Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of a Party Sub with slices missing on a plate

-These subs make great party food when you have a large group of friends that you need to feed.
+These party subs make a great meal when you have a large group of friends that you need to feed.
 Everyone will be astounded at how yummy it looks when this sandwich appears on your food table.
 Piled high with all your favorite toppings, you won’t be able to get enough of this tasty recipe.

 FREQUENTLY ASKED QUESTIONS